markjnkim/es_mod/02-css/content/lesson-1-staging.md

 ![version_2.0-mock-up](./assets/lesson-1/001-version2-mock-up-main.jpg)

-Since the website is currently deployed or live on the `master` branch, what will happen if we try to make these changes on the `master` like we did in Module 1?
+Since the website is currently deployed or live on the `master` branch, what will happen if we try to make these changes on the `master` like we did back in Module 1?
-It will cause the website to look broken or may even crash on our visitors which isn't just annoying or frustrating, but may relate to some visitors that this is a fake or scamming internet site.
+It will cause the website to look broken or may even crash on our visitors which isn't just annoying or frustrating, but may even relate to some visitors on a first impression that this is a fake internet site.

 This is where our friend Git comes into play.
 > **Career Path**: Git is the industry standard for developers.